Mustard oil

-Mustard oil can mean either the pressed oil used for cooking, or a pungent essential oil also known as volatile oil of mustard.
-The essential oil results from grinding mustard seed, mixing the grounds with water, and extracting the resulting volatile oil by distillation.
+Mustard oil can mean either the pressed oil used for cooking or a pungent essential oil, also known as volatile oil, of the mustard plant.
+The essential oil results from grinding mustard seed, mixing the grounds with water, and isolating the resulting volatile oil by distillation.
 It can also be produced by dry distillation of the seed.
-Pressed mustard oil is used as cooking oil in some cultures, but sale is restricted in some countries due to high levels of erucic acid.
-Varieties of mustard seed also exist that are low in erucic acid.
+Pressed mustard oil is used as cooking oil in many South Asian cusines; however, sale is restricted in some North American and European countries due to high levels of erucic acid.
+Variations of mustard seeds low in erucic acid have been cultivated at times.

+History

+Mustard oil was likely produced in the ancient Jewish town of Huqoq, in modern-day Israel.
+This is suggested by distinctive agricultural features found there, such as semi-circular wine vats with steep slopes and lower troughs.
+Scholars believe these structures, dating to Roman or Byzantine times, were used to crush mustard pods to make oil.
+Mustard production in Huqoq is also documented in the Jerusalem Talmud.

 Pressed oil

 Oil makes up about 30% of mustard seeds.
 It can be produced from black mustard (Brassica nigra), brown mustard (B. juncea), and white mustard (B. alba).

 Culinary use

-Having a distinctive pungent taste, the use of the oil is a feature of Bengali and North Indian cooking, as well as Bangladeshi cuisine.
+Having a distinctive pungent taste, the use of the oil is a feature of predominantly Assamese, Odia, Bengali, Nepalese and North Indian cooking, as well as Bangladeshi cuisine.
 It is sometimes used as a substitute for ghee.